MarineNeuroLab/BlueRobotics_Bar100sensor/README.md

 # BlueRobotics_Bar100sensor
-For correcting pressure measurements collected with the Bar100 sensor from Blue Robotics *This is a first draft and documentation is still work in progress - suggestions for improvements to code are welcome*
+*This is a first draft and documentation is still work in progress - suggestions for improvements to code are welcome*